jarg-147/jarg-147/README.md

 ## About me 🙂

-I am a self-taught Mobile Developer from 🇪🇸, currently working as an Android Developer at [@Cabify](https://cabify.com/es).
+I am a self-taught Mobile Developer from 🇪🇸, currently working as an Android Engineer at [@Cabify](https://cabify.com/es).

 I usually dedicate my free time to improve my knowledge of Kotlin and Swift.